 Cyclical unemployment results from the decreased aggregate expenditures by the economy during a recession, when businesses have cut back on their production of output.
 Since labor is an input, reduced output lowers the demand for labor.
 Hence this type of unemployment is sometimes referred to as deficient-demand unemployment.
 For instance, during the credit crisis from 2007 to 2010, the unemployment rate in United States hovered slightly under 10%.

-The natural rate of unemployment differs among nations.
-For instance, France, Germany, and the United Kingdom generally have higher unemployment rates than the United States, probably because they have more generous unemployment benefits, which lessen the need to find a new job, and because employers are reluctant to hire because of the strict labor laws in Europe.
+However, the natural rate of unemployment is often higher than it would otherwise be, because of certain laws that support a higher rate.
+For instance, the natural rate of unemployment differs among nations.
+France, Germany, and the United Kingdom generally have higher unemployment rates than the United States, because they have more generous unemployment benefits, which lessen the need to find a new job, and because employers are reluctant to hire because of the strict labor laws in Europe.

 Economic Cost of Unemployment

 Unemployment above the natural rate means that the economy is producing less than its potential output.
 This is referred to as the GDP output gap, or simply the GDP gap.
 Higher unemployment rates create a larger GDP output gap.